OpenStreetMap provides map data for thousands of websites, mobile apps, and hardware devices

 OpenStreetMap is built by a community of mappers that contribute and maintain data about roads, trails, cafés, railway stations, and much more, all over the world.

 OpenStreetMap emphasizes local knowledge.
 Contributors use aerial imagery, GPS devices, and low-tech field maps to verify that OSM is accurate and up to date.

 OpenStreetMap's community is diverse, passionate, and growing every day.
 Our contributors include enthusiast mappers, GIS professionals, engineers running the OSM servers, humanitarians mapping disaster-affected areas, and many more.
 To learn more about the community, see the OpenStreetMap Blog, user diaries, community blogs, and the OSM Foundation website.

 OpenStreetMap is open data: you are free to use it for any purpose as long as you credit OpenStreetMap and its contributors.
 If you alter or build upon the data in certain ways, you may distribute the result only under the same licence.
 See the Copyright and License page for details.

-Please contact the OSMF if you have licensing, copyright or other legal questions and issues.
+Please contact the OSMF if you have licensing, copyright or other legal questions.

 OpenStreetMap, the magnifying glass logo and State of the Map are registered trademarks of the OSMF.